-Here are some steps that you should take if you are injured on the job.
-If you believe you are entitled to workers' compensation benefits, contact the Atlanta, Georgia law firm of Long & Holder today for your free consultation.
+Take these two simple steps to protect your case if you were injured on the job.
+If you believe you are entitled to Workers' Compensation benefits, contact the Atlanta, Georgia, law firm of Long & Holder today for your free consultation.

-Make sure that a report of the incident is made and you get a copy of the form or notes of the accident.
+- Get a copy of the report and/or notes of the accident.
 (If your supervisor will not make a written report, you should make a report for your files.)

 Your employer should have posted on the wall a list of doctors (known as the "panel of physicians") that you are allowed to see.
 If you do not see the list, ask your supervisor or the personnel department about the authorized doctors.
 If a list is not posted on the wall, you can go to the doctor of your choice.
 If there is a posted list and you do not go to a doctor on that list, your employer and its insurance company will not have to pay for your treatment.

 Make an appointment with a doctor as soon as possible following an injury

 If you must go to the doctor in the evening or on the weekend, go to your nearest hospital or to your family doctor.
 Your employer and its insurer must pay for emergency treatment regardless of whether or not there is a list of doctors posted.

 Follow the instructions of the medical personnel.
 It is very important that you attend all appointments and follow the work restrictions that you are given.

 If your doctor excuses you from work or gives you work restrictions, get this in writing and give it to your employer.
 Keep a copy for yourself.
 If the doctor excuses you from work indefinitely, find out from your employer how frequently your employer wants you to call in.
 Comply with those requirements.